theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     ??? toggle "`Medaka`: Polishing of Flye assembly"
         - Polishes the Flye assembly using `task_medaka.wdl`.

+        - Automatic Model Selection: Automatically determines the most appropriate Medaka model based on the input data, ensuring optimal polishing results without manual intervention.
+        - User-Specified Model Override: Allows users to specify a particular Medaka model if automatic selection does not yield the desired outcome or for specialized use cases.
+        - Default Model: If both automatic model selection fails and no user-specified model is provided, Medaka defaults to the predefined fallback model `r1041_e82_400bps_sup_v5.0.0`.

+        !! note "Medaka Model Resolution Process" Medaka's automatic model selection leverages the medaka tools `resolve_model` command to analyze the input reads and identify the most suitable model for polishing.
+This process examines the error profiles and characteristics of the sequencing data to ensure that the selected model aligns well with the data's specific needs.
+If the automatic selection fails to identify a suitable model, Medaka gracefully falls back to the default model to maintain workflow continuity.
+Users should verify the chosen model and consider specifying a model override if necessary.

         !!! techdetails "Technical Details: Medaka"
             - **Purpose**: Refines assembly accuracy for ONT data by incorporating error corrections.
             - **WDL Task**: [task_medaka.wdl](https://github.com/theiagen/public_health_bioinformatics/blob/main/tasks/polishing/task_medaka.wdl)